-1. Existing Conditions: The existing types of vegetation, habitats and wildlife,2 including the identification of any rare, threatened or endangered plant and animal species, will be performed by a professional Wildlife Biologist hired to perform this ground level research using the classification of the New York Natural Heritage program and included in the DEIS in descriptive and map formats.
+- Existing Conditions: The existing types of vegetation, habitats and 1. wildlife,3 including the identification of any rare, threatened or endangered plant and animal species, will be performed by a professional Wildlife Biologist hired to perform this ground level research using the classification of the New York Natural Heritage program and included in the DEIS in descriptive and map formats.
 All plants and wildlife found should include their common and scientific names.
 All species on the U.S. Fish & Wildlife and NYSDEC rare, threatened or endangered species lists, and species on special concern lists, including all plant material, and all wildlife species known or believed to occur in Westchester County, will be identified and included in the DEIS in descriptive format.
 Based on these identifications, surveys for identified species should be performed, and potential impacts to the species and their habitats should be described.
 Plant identification will include both early season Spring ephemerals and later season plants for the most accurate assessment.
-A tree survey of the entire property will also be performed listing all Town regulated existing trees indicating their location, species and DBH.
+A tree survey of the entire property will also be performed listing all Town regulated existing trees indicating their location, species and DBH. - 2.
+Potential Impact: Any potential impacts to vegetation, habitats and wildlife will be described and evaluated.
+Mapping of vegetation including a tree survey will show any trees that are proposed to be removed.
+To address potential impacts on existing bird migration patterns, specifications for all proposed outdoor lighting should be provided.
+Potential light trespass of outdoor lighting onto habitats within the project area should be illustrated and included where appropriate.

-2 Wildlife and vegetation shall include mammals, fish, insects, reptiles, amphibians, birds and plants.
+3 Wildlife and vegetation shall include mammals, fish, insects, reptiles, amphibians, birds and plants.
 New York State and Federal criteria shall be utilized in this analysis.